Analysis

 Decarbonization and targets to reduce emissions to net zero by 2050 have become compliance and regulatory essentials for all sectors, with regulators mandating higher energy efficiency standards and disclosure on emissions.

-The cost of building out new, green, low emission infrastructure, as well as repurposing existing legacy infrastructure assets will involve substantial resources and investment.
-According to S&P Global estimates $5 trillion of annual investment in energy transition will be required every year between 2023 and 2050 to meet Paris Agreement emissions reductions goals – triple current levels
+The cost of constructing new, green, low emission infrastructure, as well as repurposing existing legacy infrastructure assets will involve substantial resources and investment.
+According to S&P Global estimates $5 trillion of annual investment in energy transition will be required every year between 2023 and 2050 to meet Paris Agreement emissions reductions goals – triple current levels, highlighting the need for sustainable and economic growth in this sector.

 Governments will be unable to shoulder this obligation alone, opening up an investment opportunity of vast scale for infrastructure players.